Creating a Wireshark dissector in Lua - part 4 (separate subtrees)

 payloadSubtree:add_le(full_coll_name, buffer(20,string_length))

-It has to be done for all the fields.
-It will look like this in the end:
+This has to be done for all fields.
+Eventually, it will look like this:

 You can also find the final code here.